How to Warm Up Your Twitter Account Before Outreach

 How do I warm up for mass DM campaigns?

 The warm-up process is the same regardless of your end goal.
 The difference is in how you scale after warm-up.
 For higher-volume campaigns, spend extra time on warm-up (4 weeks minimum) and extend your scaling period.
-Start at 15-20 DMs per day and add 5-10 per week, monitoring closely for any restrictions.
+Start at 15 to 20 DMs per day and add 5 to 10 per week, monitoring closely for any restrictions.

 Start Your Twitter Warm-Up Today

-The Twitter warm up account process isn't glamorous, but it's the foundation of every successful outreach campaign.
-Skip it, and you'll join the majority of marketers who get their accounts suspended.
-Follow it, and you'll have a sustainable system that books meetings month after month.
+The Twitter warm up account process is not glamorous, but it is the foundation of every successful outreach campaign.
+Skip it, and you join the majority of marketers who get their accounts suspended.
+Follow it, and you have a sustainable system that books meetings month after month.

 Your action plan: